Plan Your Visit

 - Advance tickets are recommended.

-- Katonah Museum of Art members are suggested to reserve tickets, but there will be no charge.
+- Katonah Museum of Art members are suggested to reserve tickets at no charge.
 Please note: KMA Members will be asked to show their membership card for verification upon arrival.

-- All transactions will be by credit or debit card, no cash will be accepted.
+- All transactions are by credit or debit card, no cash is accepted.

 - Complimentary admission passes will be honored, but advance timed reservations are recommended, and pass must be presented upon entry to the Museum.